wintowanti/ICPC_FUN/README.md

-# ICPC_fun
+# ICPC_FUN
-just some code for acm-icpc I am so weak that only get four iron medal
+just some code for acm-icpc!
+I am so weak that only get four iron medal ^-^
-# but thank to all people who help or support me!
+## but thank for all people who help or support me!